Theoistic/Wire/README.md

 ## Motivation

-I like that the core essential need of applications to have a web endpoint. so a WinForms app can have a single json endpoint as sampled above without the need of a huge and heavy framework as ASP.NET MVC.
+I like that the core essential need of applications to have a web endpoint. so a console app can have a single json endpoint as sampled above without the need of a huge and heavy framework as ASP.NET MVC.
 I liked how nancy decorated the reqests in to action parameters.
 It gave an illution of control.
 Modules and bootstraps.